 Illuminating the Legacy of Slavery in Bristol RI, for Art Night Bristol Warren

-Susie Chakmakian (standing in for Tammy Brown) and Daria-Lyric Montaquila will read aloud each name listed on A Timeline of Enslavement in Bristol, a project of the Bristol Historical and Preservation Society recognizing each enslaved person who has been identified as having lived in the town of Bristol.
+Susie Chakmakian (standing in for Tammy Brown) and Daria-Lyric Montaquila read aloud each name listed on A Timeline of Enslavement in Bristol, a project of the Bristol Historical and Preservation Society recognizing each enslaved person who has been identified as having lived in the town of Bristol.

-Lois Harada continues her ongoing partnership with TWPEF through her video, In this Place.
+Lois Harada continued her ongoing partnership with TWPEF through her video, In this Place.
 By depicting the raw materials that fueled the Triangle Trade, the viewer is asked to envision the labor and hardship of enslaved people, which transformed those materials into the wealth of the DeWolf family.

 Lois Harada Statement:

 Linden Place was built in 1810 by George DeWolf, a prominent figure in Rhode Island's